Administration order

 Family or friend loan

-Money that is owed to a friend or family member.
+Money owed to a friend or family member.

 Final discharge

 A court notice that shows your bankruptcy has ended.
-This document will mean you’re debt free and the bankruptcy period is over.
+This document means you are debt free and the bankruptcy is over.

 Final salary plans

-A final salary plan is a pension that is based on the number of years of service and the value of your final salary.
+A pension based on the number of years of service and the value of your final salary.

 Financial Conduct Authority (FCA)